 Non-subscription versions of Office used by organizations, such as Office Professional Plus 2016 or Office Standard 2013, will continue to be supported based on the Fixed Lifecycle Policy.
-To see specific end of support dates for non-subscription versions of Office, go to the Search product lifecycle page.
+To see specific end of support dates for non-subscription versions of Office, go to Search Product and Services Lifecycle Information.

 Even if your version of Office is still supported, Windows 7 will no longer receive security updates after January 2020, leaving it vulnerable to security threats, unless you have ESU.
 We recommend that you move to a supported operating system, such as Windows 10.